 For advice on the management of patients on clozapine admitted to an acute hospital, see guidance here.

 Always check for drug interactions with all existing therapy and when prescribing new medicines.
-Check BNF Appendix 1 for common interactions.
+Check the BNF (Athens login required) for common interactions.
 For general antibiotic interactions, see Antibiotic Allergy and Interactions and for information on QT interval prolongation see below.
 Contact your clinical pharmacist or Medicines Information (see Appendix 6 for contact details) if unsure how to manage an interaction or its potential significance.

-Oral anticancer medicines, including chemotherapy and biological modifiers, should be withheld in all circumstances until advice is sought from the on-call haematology or oncology registrar.
+Anticancer medicines, including chemotherapy and biological modifiers, should be withheld in all circumstances until advice is sought from the on-call haematology or oncology registrar.
 Common toxicity from systemic anti-cancer treatment includes myelosuppression, vomiting, diarrhoea and mucositis though side effects are numerous and drug-specific.
 Patients who are receiving, or who have previously received, immune checkpoint inhibitors (e.g. ipilimumab, pembrolizumab, nivolumab, avelumab, atezolizumab, cemiplimab and durvalumab) are at risk of immune-related adverse events.
 See Immune-related adverse events for more information.